Getting help from the source.

 This is the cost of free email.
 The same is true for other free service providers.

-However, Outlook.com does appear to have a coupe of options that aren’t typically available elsewhere.
+However, Outlook.com currently offers a couple of options that aren’t typically available elsewhere.

 Outlook.com customer service

-- For email-related issues, go here (that’s https://go.askleo.com/olsupport – I’ll update the destination if1 it changes in the future).
-After signing in to your Microsoft account, there’s a form to fill out with your issue or question.
+- For email-related issues, go here (that’s https://go.askleo.com/olsupport – I’ll update the destination if it changes in the future).
+After signing in to your Microsoft account, fill out the form with your issue or question.

-- For other account issues, presumably including log-in and account access, there is this link (which is https://go.askleo.com/adfreesupport – again, I’ll update if something changes) for online chat or to schedule a voice call-back.
+- For other account issues — presumably including log-in and account access — there is this link (https://go.askleo.com/adfreesupport) for online chat or to schedule a voice call-back.

-In addition, Outlook.com’s help pages remain your source for self-service online answers, including step-by-step instructions to perform common tasks and deal with common issues.
+In addition, Outlook.com’s help pages remain a source for self-service online answers, including step-by-step instructions to perform common tasks and deal with common issues.

-But as is implied, quite frequently other Outlook.com users will be able to provide you with the answers you need.
+Quite frequently, other Outlook.com users can give you the answers you need.

-One of the things I’ll reiterate is simply this: use the Search function on the help pages and user forums.
+I’ll reiterate this: use the Search function on the help pages and user forums.
 If you spend any time browsing, it’ll quickly become clear that the vast majority of questions have already been answered elsewhere within the forums.
-It’s very much like Ask Leo! in that way.
+It’s very like Ask Leo! in that way.